NEIAAC/signeitory/README.md

 # Signed and certified 📜🪶

-With signeitory it's as simple as possible to write text into a variety of file formats in bulk.
+With Signeitory it's as simple as possible to write text into a variety of file formats in bulk.
 The main purpose of the script is to generate massive amounts of custom certificates deriving from a common base.

 We use [PyMu](https://github.com/pymupdf/PyMuPDF) under the hood for the massive amount of supported writeable file formats it allows, you can find the full feature list [here](https://pymupdf.readthedocs.io/en/latest/about.html).